mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

   Therefore, using poll interval of, say, 30 seconds will cause activity on the pipe, preventing load-balancers/proxies/firewalls from killing the connection.
   However, a broken pipe will instantly kill any kind of comms between the client and the server.
+  The websocket request URL will look the same as with `WEBSOCKET_XHR`.

+#### Chrome Rant

+Chrome decides to simply drop parts of the URL and will simply only show the `?v-uiId=xyz` instead of `/UIDL/?v-uiId=xyz` part in the Network tab.
+You will thus be unable to tell between UIDL requests and Heartbeat requests.
+I have no idea in which fucking universe this makes sense, just be aware of this shit.

 ### WEBSOCKET_XHR VS LONG_POLLING